-First chamber 102 further includes a high-pressure liquid jet nozzle 116.
-Liquid jet nozzle 116 preferably creates a 40 water jet, however, it would be apparent to one skilled in the relevant art that other liquids could also be used.
-The liquid jet generated by nozzle 116 is configured in first chamber 102 such that the jet of liquid exiting from liquid jet nozzle 116 impacts or collides with the material particles after they enter inlet 112 to effect comminution of the material.
+First chamber 102 further includes a high-pressure fluid jet nozzle 116 that creates a fluid jet using a pump (not shown).
+Fluid jet nozzle 116 preferably creates a water jet, however, it would be apparent to one skilled in the relevant art that other fluids could also be used.
+The fluid jet ${50}$ generated by nozzle 116 is configured in first chamber 102 such that the jet of fluid exiting from fluid jet nozzle 116 impacts or collides with the material particles after they enter inlet 112 to effect comminution of the material.
+The pump is designed for a particular volume discharge and a 55 particular pressure.
 In the example of processing coal, the nozzle diameter is preferably in a range between 0.005 to 1 inches, and more preferably in the range of 0.005 to 0.060 inches.
-The nozzle diameter is directly related to the pressure of the liquid stream available through high pressure liquid jet nozzle 116.
-As such, the range of nozzle diameters described above is suitable for a pressure range of liquid of 100,000-5,000 psi, respectively.
-It would be apparent to one skilled in the art that the nozzle diameter could be larger than the abovewould be apparent to one skilled in the relevant art that 55 mentioned range, depending on the size of the pump used to create the available pressure range for the liquid jet.
-As such, as the amount of pump pressure capable of being achieved increases, the diameter of the nozzle can be increased, in relation thereto, when the volume of the liquid supply is sufficient.
+The nozzle diameter is directly related to the pressure of the fluid and the volume discharge generated by the 60 pump.
+As such, the range of nozzle diameters described above is suitable for a pressure range of fluid of 100, 000-150,000 psi, respectively.

+It would be apparent to one skilled in the art that the nozzle diameter could be larger than the above-mentioned range, depending on the size of the pump used to create the available pressure range for the fluid jet.
+As such, as the amount of pump pressure capable of being achieved increases, the diameter of the nozzle can be increased, in relation thereto, when the volume of the fluid supply is sufficient.

-In this embodiment, the nozzle of high-pressure liquid jet nozzle 116 is configured to emit a jet of liquid in the general direction of nozzle chamber 104.
-One or more liquid jet nozzles 116 can be disposed in first chamber 102.
-If more than one liquid jet nozzle 116 is used, the plurality of liquid jet nozzles can be arranged in a straight line through first chamber 102, thereby directing each jet of liquid toward nozzle chamber 104.
-In one embodiment, the liquid jets from the multiple nozzles are arranged so that the jets are emitted substantially in parallel to each other.
-In an alternate embodiment, the liquid jets are designed to converge with each other.
-As the jet(s) of liquid impact the material, the particles are broken into smaller particles, and the slurry, i. e., the combination of the smaller particles and liquid, is forced into nozzle chamber 104.
+In this embodiment, the nozzle of high-pressure fluid jet nozzle 116 is configured to emit a jet of fluid in the general direction of nozzle chamber 104.
+One or more fluid jet nozzles 116 can be disposed in first chamber 102.
+If more than one fluid jet nozzle 116 is used, the plurality of fluid jet nozzles can be arranged in a straight line through first chamber 102, thereby directing each jet of fluid toward nozzle chamber 104.
+In one embodiment, the fluid jets from the multiple nozzles are arranged so that the jets are emitted substantially in parallel to each other.
+In an alternate embodiment, the fluid jets are designed to converge with each other.
+As the jet(s) of fluid impact the material, the particles are broken into smaller particles, and the slurry, i.e., the combination of the smaller particles and fluid, is forced into nozzle chamber 104.

 Nozzle chamber 104 includes a primary slurry nozzle 118.
 Primary slurry nozzle 118 creates a jet of the slurry, and delivers the slurry jet into second chamber 106.
 Primary slurry nozzle 118 further creates turbulence in second chamber 106, which causes the smaller particles of the material to interact with each other and comminute further.
-In one embodiment, primary slurry nozzle 118 has a diameter in a range of 0.010-1 inch, and preferably within a range of 0.010-0.120 inches.
-The size of nozzle 118 is directly related to the size of liquid jet nozzle 116.
-As such, as the size of liquid jet nozzle 116 increases, so does the resultant size of slurry nozzle 118.
+In one embodiment, primary slurry nozzle 118 has a diameter in a range of 0.010-1 inch, and preferably within a range of 0.010-0.250 inches.
+The size of nozzle 118 is directly related to the size of fluid jet nozzle 116.
+As such, as the size of fluid jet nozzle 116 increases, so does the resultant size of slurry nozzle 118.